vvmisic/optimalPLD/README.md

 This repository contains all the code used in the numerical experiments in the paper

-> Exact first-choice product line optimization by D. Bertsimas and V. V. Mišić, working paper; available at SSRN: https://ssrn.com/abstract=3020502
+> D. Bertsimas and V. V. Mišić (2018).
+Exact first-choice product line optimization.
+Working paper; available at SSRN: https://ssrn.com/abstract=3020502.

 ## Citation